google/zetasql/docs/functions-and-operators.md

 **Description**

-Extracts an array of scalar values and returns an array of string-formatted scalar values.
-A scalar value can represent a string, number, or boolean.
+Extracts a JSON array of scalar values and converts it to a SQL `ARRAY<STRING>` value.
-If a JSON key uses invalid [JSONPath][JSONPath-format] characters, you can escape those characters using double quotes.
+In addition, this function:

++   Removes the outermost quotes and unescapes the values.
++   Returns a SQL `NULL` if the selected value is not an array or not an array containing only scalar values.
++   Uses double quotes to escape invalid [JSONPath][JSONPath-format] characters in JSON keys.
+For example: `"a.b"`.

+Arguments:

 +   `json_string_expr`: A JSON-formatted string.
 For example: